juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

 You can find a full reference here: https://developer.nexmo.com/voice/voice-api/ncco-reference

 .. raw:: pdf

+    TextAnnotation "NCCOs describe the flow of the call.
+They are a series of steps described in JSON"

     TextAnnotation "NCCOs can contain multiple objects in the array, they are done in order and then the call ends when there are no more"